qteatime/kate/_sources/user/manual/gaming/save-data.rst.txt

 Save data is associated with a specific cartridge, so you can manage it from the cartridge's storage screen.
-You can get to this screen by either holding down |btn_menu_text| to bring up the context menu, selecting ``Storage``, and then the cartridge you want.
-Or by using the ``Manage Data`` option for a cartridge in the library, or in the context menu while the cartridge is running.
+You can get to this screen by either pressing |btn_berry_text| to bring up the context menu, selecting ``Settings -> Storage``, and then the cartridge you want.
+Or by using the ``Manage Data`` option for a cartridge in the library.
+When you're running a cartridge, the ``Storage`` button in the context menu will also work.

 The cartridge storage page includes a summary of all data related to the cartridge that Kate is storing; you can check the save data in